What Is Accreditation and Why Is it Important?

 What Accreditation Should a Nursing School Have?

-They should be accredited as a college or university by one of the accrediting bodies recognized by the United States Department of Education.
+Nursing schools should hold accreditation as a college or university.
+Accrediting bodies recognized by the United States Department of Education grant this level of accreditation.
 You can search the Department of Education's listing of accredited schools online.
 Institution-level accrediting organizations include the following.

 What Accreditation Should a Nursing Program Have?

 Within an accredited college or university, the actual program should also receive nursing accreditation.
 What accreditation should a nursing program have?
-RN programs should be accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
-(Nurse midwifery programs and nurse anesthetist programs are accredited by other organizations, as detailed later in this guide.)
+RN programs should hold accreditation from either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
+(Other organizations accredit nurse midwifery programs and nurse anesthetist programs.)

-The only distinction that might matter to you as a student is that the CCNE only accredits bachelor and master's degree level programs.
+The only distinction that might matter to you as a student is that the CCNE accredits only bachelor and master's degree programs.
 ACEN accredits all levels of nursing programs from practical to doctorate.

 How to Tell if a Nursing Program is Accredited

-You can also check yourself.
-The Department of Education provides a searchable list of school accreditations.
-You can search current and past listings from the ACEN and the CCNE either by name or program type.
+If you cannot find your school’s or program’s accreditation status, the Department of Education provides a searchable list of school accreditations.
+You can also search current and past listings from the ACEN and the CCNE either by name or program type.

 Frequently Asked Questions About Nursing Accreditation